yiisoft/yii2/docs/guide/db-dao.md

 $connection->createCommand()->delete('user', 'status = 0')->execute();
 ```

-Quoting table and column names
+Quoting Table and Column Names
 ------------------------------

 Most of the time you would use the following syntax for quoting table and column names: